newKJW/CoACD-for-Unity-modified/README.md

 .

-function 'Remove all MeshColliders': you can use this function if something went wrong.
+function 'Remove Componenet And Colliders(in list)', 'Remove Colliders(in list)', 'Remove *ALL* Colliders':

-basically, when the CoACD script is removed, the colliders it created are also removed.
+basically, the component doesn't remove the colliders it created when the component itself is removed.

+you can use these functions to remove them.

 meanwhile, created convex meshes used to create colliders are not automatically deleted from the Project.